bencherdev/bencher/services/console/src/content/learn/infoq.md

 ![flamegraph.svg]

 The flamegraph that is produced is an interactive SVG file.
-The length along x-axis indicates the percentage of time that a stack was present in the samples.
+The length along the x-axis indicates the percentage of time that a stack was present in the samples.
 This is accomplished by sorting the stacks alphabetically and then merged identically named stacks into a single rectangle.
 It is important to note that the x-axis of a flamegraph is _not_ sorted by time.